-The greater destinations for most adaptation ODA are not those where needs are greatest - that is, countries facing vulnerability to climate change and with high depths of poverty.8 In 2013, just 9% of country-allocable adaptation-related ODA targeted countries with the highest levels (the upper quartile of countries) of vulnerability to climate change (Figure 4.5).
+Adaptation finance therefore has an important role to play in the SDG era by strengthening the resilience of the poorest people against shocks that would otherwise undermine progress countries where vulnerability to climate change and poverty is greatest.
+While global total public climate finance is estimated at US\$137 billion (in 2013), and despite recent increased commitments, adaptation-related ODA remains comparatively small at US\$9.2 billion, just over a quarter (26%) of climate-related ODA (between 2010 and 2013).7 and with high depths of poverty.8 In 2013, just 9% of country-allocable adaptation-related ODA targeted countries with the highest levels (the upper quartile of countries) of vulnerability to climate change (Figure 4.5).
 Just 10% targeted countries with the most severe depth of poverty (greater than 20%), while 30% was allocated to countries with less severe depths of poverty (less than 1%).
 Viet Nam was the largest recipient of adaptation ODA in 2013 - 13% of total country-allocable adaptation-related ODA - although it is not among the most vulnerable countries and depth of poverty is less severe than for many others.
 The three countries with the highest levels of vulnerability and the deepest poverty (Burundi, DRC and Liberia) received just 2% of countryallocable adaptation-related ODA.